mshibanami/redirect-web/docs/faq.md

 ## Why are the toggles of my redirect rules not changing or immediately reverting back?

+It's a bug.
 Sorry for the inconvenience.
-To fix this issue, try changing the sorting order of one of your redirect rules and then restoring it to the previous order.
+As a workaround, try changing the sorting order of one of your redirect rules and then restoring it to the previous order.

 ## How can I share/back up/export my redirect rules?